-Castle Antibot leverages advanced device fingerprinting and behavioral analysis to block automated scrapers with 99.5% accuracy.
+Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

-In this guide, you'll learn exactly how to generate valid Castle tokens and bypass their protection using multiple proven methods - from HTTP-only approaches to browser automation techniques.
+In this guide, you'll learn exactly how to bypass Castle's protection using six proven methods—from lightweight HTTP solutions to advanced browser automation techniques that work in 2026.

 What You'll Learn